mafintosh/tar-fs/README.md

 fs.createReadStream('my-other-tarball.tar').pipe(tar.extract('./my-other-directory'))
 ```

-To ignore various files when packing or extracting add a ignore function to the options
+To ignore various files when packing or extracting add a ignore function to the options. `ignore` is also an alias for `filter`.

 ``` js
 var pack = tar.pack('./my-directory', {